 - banned quantity discounts for alcohol in 2011

 - promoted lower-risk drinking guidelines from 2016

 Scotland has a troubled relationship with both alcohol and drug use.
-Since the 1980s, we have seen substantially increased alcohol consumption and, consequently, high levels of alcohol-related harm.
+Since the 1980s, we have seen substantially increased alcohol consumption, and consequently, high levels of alcohol-related harm.
 We also remain extremely concerned by the continued rise in drug-related harm and are fully committed to tackling this complex problem.

 Alcohol and drug-related harms affect some sections of our population far more severely than others.
-Alcohol-specific deaths are nearly seven times higher in the most deprived decile compared to the least deprived decile whilst hospital admissions are nearly eight times higher.
+Alcohol-specific deaths are nearly seven times higher in the most deprived decile compared to the least deprived decile whilst hospital admissions are eight times higher.
 The disease burden of drug use disorders is seventeen times higher in the most deprived areas compared with the least deprived, whilst 54% of drug-related hospital admissions were patients living in the 20% most deprived areas.

 We believe that everyone has the right to live free from the harms of alcohol and drugs and that those who need help should be fully supported with their individual recovery journey

 Alcohol policy progress